semaphoreP/codeastro/Day3/exampledoc/README.md

 Makefile   _build     _static    _templates conf.py    index.rst  make.bat
 ```

-1. Open `conf.py` in VScode or other editor.
+4. Open `conf.py` in VScode or other editor.
 We'll need to uncomment the following lines in the "Path setup" section.
 ```
 # import os
 # import sys
 # sys.path.insert(0, os.path.abspath('.'))
 ```

-1. Change the `os.path.abspath('.')` part to point to the top level of your repo.
+5. Change the `os.path.abspath('.')` part to point to the top level of your repo.
 In this example that would be `..`.
 ```
 import os
 import sys
 sys.path.insert(0, os.path.abspath('..'))
 ```

-1. Also change the `html_theme` variable to "sphinx_rtd_theme".
+6. Also change the `html_theme` variable to "sphinx_rtd_theme" and add the line `master_doc='index'` below your author name.

-1. Now we are ready to build the documentation pages!
+7. Now we are ready to build the documentation pages!
 Do this from the `docs` directory.
 ```
 $ make html
 ```